ctx-core/rmemo/README.md

 // admins.ts
 import { be_memo_pair_ } from 'rmemo'
 import { type User, user_a_ } from './users.js'
-// uses the function argument to instantiate a rmemo export const [ admin_a$_, admin_a_,
+export const [
+  admin_a$_,
+  admin_a_,